-4. It is submitted that, as provided in Section 99(6)(b) of IBC 2016, the applicant has provided information and given explanation sought by me u/s 99(4) except the record of as on and no repayment received from the, Personal Guarantors after issue of Demand Notice in Form - B [Enclosed as Annexure -] 5.
-It is submitted that, I have also sent a letter to the Personal Guarantor S/o, D/o, W/o on requesting to provide the proof for repayment of dues as provided u/s 99(2) of IBC 2016 and no reply received as on date of the report.
-The Copy of the Letter attached herewith as Annexure - 6.
-It is submitted that, in view of the reasons recorded in para 3,4 & 5 of this report, I hereby recommend for the acceptance of the application No. $CP(IB)/()/20$ filed u/s $95(1)$ of the IBC 2016 by the Creditor to initiate Insolvency Resolution Process against Personal Guarantor of the Corporate Debtor M/s and the Adjudicating Authority may appropriate order u/s 100 of IBC, 2016 for admission of the application.
-Place: Date: Name of the RP: Resolution Professional IBBI Reg.No AFA Valid upto
+4. It is submitted that, as provided in Section 99(6)(b) of IBC 2016, the applicant has provided information and given explanation sought by me u/s 99(4) except the record of from the Personal Guarantors after issue of Demand Notice in Form - B [Enclosed as Annexure -]

+5. It is submitted that, I have also sent a letter to the Personal Guarantor for repayment of dues as provided u/s 99(2) of IBC 2016 and no reply received as on date of the report.
+The Copy of the Letter attached herewith as Annexure -

+6. It is submitted that, in view of the reasons recorded in para 3,4 & 5 of this report, I hereby recommend for the acceptance of the application No. CP(IB)/ ()/20 filed u/s 95(1) of the IBC 2016 by the Creditor to initiate Insolvency Resolution Process against Personal Guarantor of the Corporate Debtor M/s and the Adjudicating Authority may appropriate order u/s 100 of IBC, 2016 for admission of the application.

+Place:

+Date:

+Name of the RP:

+Resolution Profession nal

+IBBI Reg.No

+AFA Valid upto